 - Drug Therapies—Trying alternative medications that are less likely to cause hearing problems, or also prescribing medications to relieve the anxiety and emotional stress involved with tinnitus may provide some relief.

 - Neuromonics Tinnitus Therapy—For the majority of tinnitus sufferers, this combination treatment is the most successful, though it takes the longest amount of time to implement (about 6 months).
-It brings together hearing aids, counseling and a variety of noise-masking strategies to manage and eventually reduce your sensitivity to tinnitus.
+It brings together hearing aids, counseling and a variety of noise-masking strategies to manage and eventually reduce your sensitivity to tinnitus

-Relief from Tinnitus Starts with a Phone Call
+Tinnitus Relief Starts with a Phone Call

 With tinnitus sound therapy and other treatment for ringing in the ears, there’s no reason to keep losing sleep or suffering throughout your day with constant noise in your ears.
 We can help you find a way to quiet the noise.
 Just call us at 888-638-5095 today and schedule an appointment for testing at any one of our six locations in the Columbus area.